TheRenegadeCoder/sample-programs-website/sources/programs/file-input-output/gnu-make/how-to-implement-the-solution.md

 * `text` is the text to be written to the file for the `>` and `>>` file operations.

-This writes the text (store in the `TEXT` variable) to a file called `output.txt`:
+This writes the text (stored in the `TEXT` variable) to a file called `output.txt`:

 ```make